 Water Running Behind Your Installed Gutter

 This problem is common with homes that have roofs that do not have much pitch to them.
-For example.
-Most ranch-style homes have a 3-12 or 4-12 pitch roof.
+For example, Most ranch-style homes have a 3-12 or 4-12 pitch roof.
 When the roof shingles do not extend past the metal drip edge the water will suck back on the metal drip edge ( this is called capillary action) and run behind your gutters.

-NOTE: Capillary Action is a water action in which water adheres to a surface and follow the surface around.
+NOTE: Capillary Action is a water activity in which water adheres to a surface and follow the surface around.
 Many of the solid gutter covers are design to take advantage of this water characteristic.

-- If your gutter has been previously installed, rather than taking it down and redoing it, you can easily place a small strip of metal flashing under the drip edge and over the back of the gutter (as shown by the drawing at the bottom of this page) so the water will shed into the gutter.
+- If your gutter has been previously installed, rather than taking it down and redoing it, you can easily place a small strip of metal flashing under the drip edge and over the back of the gutter (as shown by the illustration at the bottom of this page) so the water will shed into the gutter.

 - The flashing should be secured with screws.